- COVID-19 Testing

 For more information and support if you test positive for Group B Strep please visit https://gbss.org.uk/, a charity specialising in support for women who test positive for GBS.

 Which contraception is best for you?
 We offer advice and guidance on the many different options available.
+For any implant or coil fittings a contraceptive consultation is required in the first instance.
+A contraceptive consultation is not required if you are solely booking an implant or coil removal.

 The combined oral contraceptive pill is usually just referred to as ‘the pill’.
 The oral contraceptive pill contains artificial versions of female hormones oestrogen and progesterone, which women produce naturally in their ovaries.
 When taken correctly, the pill is over 99% effective at preventing pregnancy.
 As there are a range of contraceptive pills available, our female GPs can give you reassurance and guidance on the best pill for you.